ChitChatChampion/chit-chat-champion-server/README.md

 POST /bingo/:id/join
 Description:
 Players submit their form which should contain their personal information.
 Everything in "data" is meant to be pushed wholesale into ChatGPT.
+Other information is always a field.
 Guarantees:
 Length of each field doesn't exceed X characters.
 You receive: